GlennJohansson85/shop/README.md

 ### 5. Unfixed
 ### 5.1 Just a note:
-This is my 5th project restart, I´m writing this just to make you aware that I´ve spent alot of time on this which you cant see in this REPO alone.
+This is my 5th project restart.
+The reason why I´m saying this because I dont want you to think that the hours I´ve spent on this repo is the only ones.

-I have 2 other repos for the 5th project here also which I gave up due to migration errors.
+I have two other projects which I gave up due to migrations error.
 * https://github.com/GlennJohansson85/hitech
 * https://github.com/GlennJohansson85/techboy

-I´ve spent more than 8h/day on this project just this month and still I´m not able to finish all what is expected.
-However, I´m proud to be able to have done so much by my self.

 ### 5.2 I wish I could have:
  * Fixed the navbar in mobileview